1.646.560.3205 andrew@oscarwildetours.com

 We will see the palace where the Conference took place and cross the famous bridge, but our main purpose will be to visit the park and palace of Sanssouci, generally known as Germany’s Versailles and the favorite palace of Frederick the Great.

-Day 4Museum Island and free afternoon
+Day 8 Thursday September 16Museum Island and free afternoon

 Today we explore the darkest side of German history–but with a ray of hope.
 In the morning, we go to the frightening museum (right by the old Berlin Wall) called The Topography of Terror, which charts the Nazi period, including the persecution of homosexuals.
 We return to the center and have some free time for lunch in the old Hackescher Markt market area.
 After lunch, Professor Lear will guide us on a walking tour through pre-war Berlin’s main Jewish neighborhood, which became the Nazi ghetto, where over 50,000 Berlin Jews were gathered before being shipped out to concentration camps.
 There will be an uplifting side to this afternoon as well, however, as Professor Lear will weave into it the story of 2 gay Jewish teenagers who led the city’s largest resistance group in WWII—about whom he is currently making a movie!
 One last free evening to explore Berlin’s lively culinary and cultural offerings.
+Note that this is Friday evening, so many performances may be available.
+As in Munich, we will keep you informed, and we will keep an eye out for things that all or most of us might enjoy.

 FAQs